Araffe/vdc-networking-lab/readme.md

 **Figure 3:** Load Balancer Backend Pools View

+**4)** Under the load balancer, navigate to 'Load Balancing Rules'.
+Here, you will see that we have a single rule configured (*DemoAppRule*) that maps incoming HTTP requests to port 3000 on the backend (our simple Node.js application listens on port 3000).

-**4)** Navigate to the virtual network named *Hub_Vnet* in the *VDC-Main* resource group and then select 'Peerings'.
+**5)** Navigate to the virtual network named *Hub_Vnet* in the *VDC-Main* resource group and then select 'Peerings'.
 Notice that the hub virtual network has VNet peerings configured with each of the spoke VNets.

 ![VNet Peerings](https://github.com/Araffe/vdc-networking-lab/blob/master/VNet-Peerings.JPG "VNet Peerings")

 **Figure 4:** Virtual Network Peerings

-**5)** Navigate to the *VDC-NVA* resource group.
+**6)** Navigate to the *VDC-NVA* resource group.
 Under this resource group, you will see that a single network virtual appliance - a Cisco CSR1000V - has been deployed with two NICs, a storage account, a public IP address and a Network Security Group.
 Deployment of an NVA requires a new empty resource group, hence the reason for the additional group here.

 Now that you are familiar with the overall architecture, let's move on to the next lab where you will start to add some additional configuration.

-# Lab 2: Configure the Environment <a name="configure"></a>
+# Lab 2: Configure the VDC Infrastructure <a name="configure"></a>

 ## 2.1: Configure Site-to-site VPN <a name="vpn"></a>